Gideon's Way: Production

-There was extensive location shooting in mid-1960s London, with fast-paced action and strong story lines, which made the series very popular in its day.
+There was extensive location shooting in mid-1960s London.
 The show was broadcast in the United States under the title Gideon CID.
 There were different starting titles for the American series, showing incidents of violent crime while the British titles just introduced the main characters.
 The theme music was composed by Edwin Astley.
 In scoring the incidental music, Astley re-used some of the cues from The Saint on which he was also working; in turn, he re-purposed material composed for this series in The Baron, which followed a year later.

 Episodes

 Episodes were filmed between June 1964 and May 1965, on location and at Elstree Studios.
 Fifteen episodes (#101 – #115 below) were filmed by December 1964, after which the cast and crew were allowed a week's break before filming on the second batch of eleven episodes (#116 – #126 below) began on 11 January 1965.
+All episodes were filmed in black-and-white.

 Airdate is for ATV Midlands.
 ITV regions varied date and order.
-The first transmission was on ATV London on 17 October 1964 (The V Men).
+The first transmission was on ATV London on 17 October 1964 (The 'V' Men).

 Broadcasters

 United Kingdom

 The series began a repeat run in October 2019 at 9pm on Talking Pictures TV.
 This revival ended on 18 February 2020 with "The Nightlifers" including an onscreen tribute to guest star Derek Fowlds who died in January 2020.
-The series was shown again on the channel in Spring 2021, and in April 2022.
+The series was shown again on the channel in Spring 2021, in April 2022 and in 2025.

 Australia

 The Australian rights are held by the Nine Network who, over many decades, have shown numerous repeats in non-peak viewing times.
-From 2012 to 2019, there were numerous showings in the early hours of the morning on Gem, a Nine Network digital outlet, sometimes twice per morning.
+From 2012 to now, there were numerous showings in the early hours of the morning on Gem, a Nine Network digital outlet, sometimes twice per morning.
 The Gideon's Way repeats alternate with re-screenings of another British series Danger Man, and of the Canadian program Seaway.

 DVD

-All 26 episodes of this classic 1960s British crime thriller series was released on Region 2 DVD by Network Distributing in August 2005.
+All 26 episodes were released on Region 2 DVD by Network Distributing in August 2005.